sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 ### Matrix transposition

-The [transpose](https://en.wikipedia.org/wiki/Transpose) of a matrix can be created by simply swapping indices of the rows and columns:
+The [transpose](https://en.wikipedia.org/wiki/Transpose) of the matrix can be created by simply swapping indices of the rows and the columns:

 $$\left[\boldsymbol{A}^\mathrm{T}\right]_{i,j} = \left[\boldsymbol{A}\right]_{j,i}$$